snap-one/docs-driverworks-proxyprotocol/source/includes/59_intercom_conditionals/_1-INTERCOMCONDITIONALS.md

 ## Intercom Conditionals

-The following Conditionals are supported by the Intercom Proxy. itself.
+The following Conditionals are supported by the Intercom Proxy itself.
 They include:

 `Remote Name Matched` Returns true if there is an incoming/outgoing call to a specified endpoint.